Paraquat exposure has been linked to serious health effects, including Parkinson’s disease

 Have you been exposed to Paraquat and later diagnosed with Parkinson’s disease?

 Since 1997, paraquat has been used extensively in research looking at the effects of exposure on humans, particularly its link to Parkinson’s disease.
-Recent research indicated that any exposure to paraquat within 1,600 feet (about five football fields) of a home resulted in an increased risk of Parkinson’s disease by 75 percent.
+For example, recent research indicated that any exposure to paraquat within 1,600 feet (about five football fields) of a home resulted in an increased risk of Parkinson’s disease by 75 percent.